Mauricio Dubon Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 14th in MLB.

-- The Dodgers' 4.54 team ERA ranks 23rd among all MLB pitching staffs.
+- The Dodgers have a 4.54 team ERA that ranks 24th across all MLB pitching staffs.

-- The Dodgers rank 21st in baseball in home runs allowed (91 total, 1.2 per game).
+- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (94 total, 1.2 per game).

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed six scoreless innings without surrendering a hit.
+- The righty's most recent appearance was on Sunday, June 18 against the San Francisco Giants, when he threw 5 2/3 innings, surrendering seven earned runs while allowing six hits.

+- The 29-year-old has an ERA of 2.92, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .168 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.